 Neighbourhood and Local Community

 Your neighbourhood and local community influence your child’s development.
 For example, your child’s development is supported by having positive relationships with teachers, participating in community activities (for example, a local school fete), and having access to things like playgrounds, parks, shops and local services like child care, schools, health centres and libraries.
 But things like inadequate housing, poor-quality child care or unsafe playgrounds can compromise your child’s development.

 The Importance of Relationships

 Children’s relationships affect all areas and stages of their development.
 In fact, relationships are the most important experiences in your child’s environment because they teach them the most about the world around them.
 In turn, they shape the way they see the world.
-Your child learns about the world both by being in a relationship – for example, when he communicates with you – and also by seeing relationships between other people – for example, how you behave towards your partner, and how your partner behaves towards you.
+Your child learns about the world both by being in a relationship – for example, when he/she communicates with you – and also by seeing relationships between other people – for example, how you behave towards your partner, and how your partner behaves towards you.

-Through relationships, your child learns whether the world is safe and secure, whether she is loved, who loves her, what happens when she cries, laughs or makes a face – and much more.
+Through relationships, your child learns whether the world is safe and secure, whether he/she is loved, who loves her, what happens when he/she cries, laughs or makes a face – and much more.
 And this learning is the basis for your child’s communication, behaviour, social and other skills.
 Your child’s most important relationships are with you, other family members and carers – for example, early childhood educators.
 These early relationships are the foundation for your child’s healthy development.